 Home inspectors who pass the NHIE are career-ready, with proven competence.
 Passage of the NHIE can help test-takers stand out from competitors and win business from buyers, sellers, developers and real estate professionals.

-The Examination Board of Professional Home Inspectors is an independent not-for-profit organization, incorporated in the State of Illinois and tax exempt under IRS guideline 501c(6).
+The Examination Board of Professional Home Inspectors is an independent not-for-profit organization, incorporated in the State of Illinois and tax-exempt under IRS guideline 501c(6).
 It serves the public interest by establishing the standard of competence for the home inspection profession.
-EBPHI governs and administers the National Home Inspector Examination specifically to support the regulatory needs of states in identifying the required level of competence to conduct a quality home inspection.
+EBPHI governs and administers the National Home Inspector Examination® specifically to support the regulatory needs of states in identifying the required level of competence to conduct a quality home inspection.

 A National Standard

-Reliable, Cost-Effective, and Accessible
+Reliable, Cost-Effective and Accessible

 The NHIE is offered at a reasonable cost to examinees at more than 300 testing centers nationwide and in Canada.
 All centers are equipped with touchscreen computer technology and most are available six days a week.
 Examinees may register online or by calling a toll-free number.

-EBPHI Board of Directors:
+EBPHI Board of Directors

-Loretta DeHay, Secretary & Public Member
+Loretta DeHay, Treasurer & Public Member

-Carl Brakensiek, Public Member
+Carl Brakensiek, MBA, JD, Director & Public Member